-In this paper, we make use of the richer and more accessible causal structures available in the extended Barrett-Crane GFT model in order to improve the results of \cite{Marchetti:2021gcv} and obtain the dynamics of scalar cosmological perturbations which, in an appropriate limit, are remarkably closer to those of GR.
-To do this, we first establish a connection between the causal character of the quantum geometry and that of the clock and rods, thus making the Lorentzian interpretation of the physical frame manifest.
+In this paper, {we address these issues by making use} of the richer causal structures available in the extended Barrett-Crane GFT model. {We derive the dynamics of scalar cosmological perturbations which are remarkably closer to those of GR and thereby significantly improve the results of \cite{Marchetti:2021gcv}.} To {accomplish} this, we first establish a connection between the causal character of the quantum geometry and that of the clock and rods, thus making the Lorentzian interpretation of the physical frame manifest.
 Building on this interplay, we introduce perturbed coherent peaked states that capture the collective behavior of spacelike and timelike tetrahedra.
 At the background level, these states reproduce the homogeneous cosmological dynamics obtained in previous studies.
 Perturbations on the other hand are encoded in the two-body quantum entanglement within and between the spacelike and timelike sector.
-This procedure differs significantly from the purely spacelike perturbations of~\cite{Marchetti:2021gcv} and can be seen as out-of-condensate perturbations (in the presence of interactions).
+This procedure differs significantly from the purely spacelike perturbations of~\cite{Marchetti:2021gcv} and can be seen as out-of-condensate perturbations.
 Finally, we extract and study the dynamics of cosmological perturbations from the mean-field quantum dynamics associated to such perturbed CPS, and we compare our results to predictions of classical GR.
 We refer the reader who is interested only in the cosmological dynamics and not its derivations directly to Sec.~\ref{sec:Solutions of GFT and GR perturbations}.
-Note that in this paper we do not address the equally important issue of the initial conditions of perturbations, which is instead left for future work and briefly discussed in Sec.~\ref{sec:Discussion and Conclusion}.